dariofad/dot-emacs/README.md

 I rarely change my Emacs configuration while working.
 Most of the changes are made on the days off.
-So I prefer having a minimal and easy to use configuration, introducing a new feature only if its worth (I've used EXWM as my main driver for roughly 18 months, the daily experience was awesome, but off an on it required to stop my activies and this made me feel a bit unproductive).
+So I prefer having a minimal and easy to use configuration, introducing a new feature only when is really needed.
+I used to be an EXWM user.
+The daily experience was awesome, but from time to time it required to stop my activies, making me feel a bit unproductive.

 ### Usage